bellingcat/tiktok-hashtag-analysis/README.md

 ## How to use
 ### Post downloading
-Running the `tiktok-hashtag-analysis download` command with the following options will scrape posts containing the hashtags `#london`, `#paris`, or `#newyork`:
+Running the `tiktok-hashtag-analysis` command with the following options will scrape posts containing the hashtags `#london`, `#paris`, or `#newyork`:

-    tiktok-hashtag-analysis download -t london paris newyork -p
+    tiktok-hashtag-analysis london paris newyork

 and will produce an output similar to the following log: